Free for BC Police Officers, all others $25.00

 - Explain the National Use of Force Framework/Incident Management Intervention Model.

-- Explain the bodily harm threshold for CEW use.
+- Explain the bodily harm threshold for CEW use and apply them in practical terms.

 - Explain some of the federal statutes pertaining to use-of-force – Criminal Code (CC).